GrosSacASac/emitter/Readme.md

 ### .listeners(eventName)

 Return an array of callbacks, or an empty array.

 ### .hasListeners(eventName)

 True if this emitter has any `eventName` handlers.

 ### .eventNames()

 Returns an array listing the events for which the emitter has registered listeners.

+### .eventNamesStrings()

+Same as `.eventNames()` but the array is only Strings.

 ## EmitterListener